Why and How to Install Bar Ends On A Mountain Bike

 ● Step 11: Twist grip shifters

-There is a slight difference in making the above adjustments for bikers who have twist grip shifters instead of rapid-fire shifters.
+There is a slight difference in making the above adjustments for bikers with twist grip shifters instead of rapid-fire shifters.
 It is, therefore, imperative that you study your bike and know how to go about the process of installing bar ends.
 It also helps you choose the best tools for the task.

 How popular are bar ends?